-No, I’m not talking about the short-term savings you will have in project, capital or software fees if you don’t implement DR!
+No, I’m not talking about the short-term cost savings.
+These aren’t savings you will have in project, capital or software fees if you don’t implement DR!

-The market is definitely maturing in relation to DR and it is becoming easier to get businesses to buy into the importance of catering for DR but it still isn’t a mandatory item yet and I constantly see people putting applications into production with little or no thought to business continuity or DR.
+The market is definitely maturing in relation to DR. It’s becoming easier to get businesses to buy into the importance of catering for DR. It still isn’t a mandatory item yet though.
+I constantly see people putting applications into production with little or no thought to business continuity or DR.

 Whatever Luke, Disasters Hardly Ever Happen